-Since all of them are settled within one year, the carrying amounts are reasonable approximations to the fair value.
+Since all of them are settled within 1 year, the carrying amounts are reasonable approximations to the fair value.
 (Other financial assets and other financial liabilities)

-Since time deposits due over three months of the other financial assets are settled in a short period, the carrying amounts are reasonable approximations to the fair value.
+Since time deposits due over 3 months of the other financial assets are settled in a short period, the carrying amounts are reasonable approximations to the fair value.
 Listed stock is determined by exchange market prices as financial assets measured at fair value through other comprehensive income.
 Debt securities are calculated at an exchange market price or a price presented by a financial institution as financial assets measured at fair value through profit or loss.

-Derivatives are calculated as financial assets or financial liabilities measured at fair value through profit or loss, based on such basic conditions observable at the market as exchage rate, interest rate, and volatility.
+Derivatives are calculated as financial assets or financial liabilites measured at fair value through profit or loss, based on such basic conditions observable at the market as exchage rate, etc.